Validitron/k8s-acm-certificate-agent/README.md

 <br/>

-### Automating explicit ALB ingress ACM certificate assignment
+### Core function 2: Automating explicit ALB ingress ACM certificate assignment

 **NOTE**: ALB can automatically detect the correct certificate(s) to assign to Load Balancer routes, independently of acm-certificate-agent.
 This may be preferable to explicitly setting the ARN using acm-certificate-agent.
 To use auto-configuration, simply set the certificate-arn annotation on the Ingress to an empty string (and ignore the acm agent instructions below.